 Cook the rice for twenty minutes without removing the lid.
 Remove the lid and check that the rice is done; recover and continue to steam if needed.
 Once the rice has cooked fully, remove the lid and fluff with a spoon or a large fork.

-8 Top with a fried egg.
-When ready to serve, fry an egg in your preferred style (I like mine sunny-side up) and serve atop a heaping portion of the rice.
+When ready to serve, if you want to add the optional egg, fry an egg in your preferred style (I like mine sunny-side up) and serve atop a heaping portion of the rice.

 |Amount per serving|

 |% Daily Value*|

 |Saturated Fat 22g||111%|